 The JROTC program prepares cadets for leadership roles, giving practical lessons that help them develop in to active and engaged learners and leaders.
 The program promotes academic achievement and leadership development, providing cadets with skills that they will use for the rest of their lives.

-The mission of Leadership Education and Training (LET) is to motivate first year JROTC cadets to be better citizens.
+The mission of Leadership Education and Training (LET) is to motivate young people to be better citizens.
 To accomplish this purpose, the text discusses citizenship, leadership, and a number of other courses designed to help the cadets succeed in high school and after graduation.
 Cadets wear uniforms every day.
-Extracurricular activities include: Color Guard, Drill team, and Rifle team competition, Service Learning Projects, and participation in local community events.
+The LET 1 Level consist of: Foundations of Army JROTC, Being A Leader, Leadership Skills, Know Yourself-Socrates, Learning to Learn, Study Skills, Communication Skills, and Conflict Resolution.
+Extracurricular activities include: Color Guard, Drill team, and Rifle team competition, and participation in local community events.

 The second year of Leadership Education and Training is split into units including: Techniques of Communication, Leadership, Cadet Challenge, Leadership Lab, First Aid, Map Reading, History, Your American Citizenship, Career Opportunities, and Role of the U.S. Army.
 The wearing of the uniform and extracurricular activities are the same as for LET I.